Menu

 How to write a good Resume:

-In terms of content, resumes and CVs are similar, except for the level of detail in the CV.
+Regarding content, resumes, and CVs are similar, except for the level of detail in the CV.
 To write a professional resume, here are six things to keep in mind:

 1. Decide on a format for your resume: